 Spend the afternoon whetting your whistle with a Vanilla Bean Blonde Ale from Infusion Brewing Co., one of the rotating Fruity Kettle sours from Monolithic Brewing, or a pour from one of the other 20-plus craft breweries around town.
 Top off the trip with a farm-to-cone treat at Coneflower Creamery, where everything from the butter brickle ice cream (a toffee-esque flavor that originates in Omaha) to the sprinkles are made in-house.

 Where to stay: In 1925, Reuben Kulakofsky stacked corned beef, sauerkraut, and Thousand Island dressing on slices of rye to appease late-night poker players gambling at Omaha’s Blackstone Hotel.
-The lodge has since become the newly transformed (to the tune of $75 million) Kimpton Cottonwood Hotel, but guests can still try the original Blackstone Reuben in the hotel’s Orleans Room restaurant.
+The lodge has since become the recently transformed (to the tune of $75 million) Kimpton Cottonwood Hotel, but guests can still try the original Blackstone Reuben in the hotel’s Orleans Room restaurant.

 Cheyenne, Wyoming

-Best for: Aspiring cowboys and cowgirls
+• Best for: Aspiring cowboys and cowgirls

-If you can’t make it for the main event, plan your trip around the smaller, but still rowdy, Hell on Wheels Rodeo series, held on select Friday nights from June 6 to September 5.
+If you can’t make it for the main event, plan your trip around the smaller, but still rowdy, Hell on Wheels Rodeo series, held on select Friday nights from June 5 to August 28.
 Fill your belly with slow-cooked brisket, beans, and cobbler from the award-winning 3 Lazy R Chuck Wagon, and then settle in for a familiar brand of cowboy fun.

-When you’re not watching the dust fly, take time to mosey through Cheyenne.
-Try on a new pair of boots from one of many Western boutiques; learn more about Sacagawea and Annie Oakley at the Cowgirls of the West Museum; and look for the First United Methodist Church, a red stone structure close to the spot where Wild Bill Hickok said “I do” to circus performer Agnes Lake Thatcher.
+Then, Try on a new pair of boots from one of many Western boutiques; learn more about Sacagawea and Annie Oakley at the Cowgirls of the West Museum; and look for the First United Methodist Church, a red stone structure close to the spot where Wild Bill Hickok said “I do” to circus performer Agnes Lake Thatcher.
 (The presiding minister noted in his prayer book that he “didn’t think they meant it.”)
+On your way home, join a bison train tour at Terry Bison Ranch for a chance to pet a few furry ungulates (just don’t try to ride one).

 Where to stay: Experience the Victorian West—and perhaps sleep in the same room where Buffalo Bill once snored—with a stay at the Nagle Warren Mansion, a historical home turned 12-room bed and breakfast that’s looked after by a two-star Michelin chef and innkeeper.